MindscapeHQ/raygun4net/Mindscape.Raygun4Net.NetCore/README.md

   _raygunClient.Send(e.ExceptionObject as Exception);
 ```

-Add some temporary code to throw an exception and manually send it to Raygun by calling one of the Send or SendInBackground methods.
+Add some temporary code to throw an exception and manually send it to Raygun.
-This is most commonly used to send exceptions caught in a try/catch block.

 ```
 try